Blackfabric-io/Bangkit23B2-Capstone-PR635/README.md

 This section highlights key takeaways from team meetings and advisor consultations that shaped the NutriGenius project.

 ### Initial Concept Development (November 3, 2023)
-In our first team meeting, we:
-- Established the initial focus on food accessibility and monitoring
-- Conceptualized a system to monitor quality and pricing of essential food items
-- Set up a collaborative research framework to explore product-based project topics
+In our first team meeting, we established the initial focus on food accessibility and monitoring, and set up a collaborative research framework to explore product-based project topics.
-- Emphasized the importance of mutual support and open communication
-- Planned to use Notion for project monitoring and task management

 ### Project Theme Refinement (November 9, 2023)
-During our second team meeting, we:
-- Explored various project themes including waste management and textile fabrics
-- Considered developing an application for product information (pricing, origin, suppliers)
-- Pivoted toward nutrition monitoring for children and infants with a specific focus on toddlers
-- Identified key ML parameters needed:
+During our second team meeting, we pivoted toward nutrition monitoring for children and infants with a specific focus on toddlers, and identified key ML parameters needed.
-  - Nutritional Adequacy Rate (AKG) data for toddlers
-  - Nutritional content in food commodities
-  - Android-based application platform
-  - Allergen information for sensitive toddlers

 ### Advisor Consultation Insights (December 15, 2023)
 Our advisor consultation provided critical guidance: